 As Founding Director, Kippy serves as artistic adviser to all programs of Urban Improv and oversees the Freelance Players.
 Kippy has taught and directed at the Charles Playhouse and the Next Movie Theatre and held artist residencies in schools throughout the metropolitan Boston area.
 Kippy is also the founding director of Creative Arts at Park, a multi-arts summer program for young people ages 8-15.

 EMILY DUGGANMarketing & Development Associate

 Emily (they/them/theirs) is interested in work — and play! — at the intersection of the performing/expressive arts and individual and community healing.
-Past experience includes the Puppet Showplace Theater, Perpetual Visitors Theatre Company, Mass Poetry, 826 Boston, Writers Without Margins, Deana’s Educational Theater, and Ghosts & Gravestones Boston.
-In their spare time, they create and perform slam poetry, experimental theater, and improv, sketch, and stand-up comedy.
+Favorite professional experiences includes the Puppet Showplace Theater, Perpetual Visitors Theatre Company, Mass Poetry, 826 Boston, Writers Without Margins, Deana’s Educational Theater, and Ghosts & Gravestones Boston.
+In their spare time, they create and perform slam poetry, Neo-Futurist theater, Playback Theatre, and improv, sketch, and stand-up comedy.